dserfe/Croissant/README.md

 Croissant mutation configuration options:
 - `-dir`: the input test class path `InputTestClassPath`
 - `-o`: the output test class path `OutputTestClassPath`; In order to run detection tools on mutants, please configure the output path in original project test class path, which is the same as input path `InputTestClassPath`
-- `-t`: the default `Threahold` to control NOD and ID test flakiness
+- `-t`: the default `Threshold` to control NOD and ID test flakiness
 - `-n`: the name of the test class `TestClassName` to mutate
 - `-mo`: the mutation operator selected
 - `-tm`: the mutation template selected